-If the lengths of the radio waves we’re studying are very small, such as the millimeter waves collected by ALMA and the GBT, then the perfection of the telescope’s dish surface is critical.
+If the lengths of the radio waves we’re studying are very small, such as the millimeter waves collected by ALMA, then the perfection of the telescope’s dish surface is critical.
 Any warp, bump, or ding in the parabola will scatter these tiny waves away from the focus, and we’ll lose information.

 If the size of the radio wavelength being observed is very long, such as the centimeter waves picked up by the VLA and the VLBA, then the perfection of the dish’s shape is not as critical to keep excellent observations of the radio sky.
 Those dishes are made rigid and tough and withstand the rigors of moving and working in various conditions.

 The dishes of some radio telescopes spin around a shaft that is aimed at the North Pole Star.
 These equatorial mounts allow the telescope to follow a position in the sky as the Earth rotates, simply by copying the Earth’s axis of rotation and moving against it.
 But large equatorially-mounted radio telescopes are difficult to build, because they require millions of pounds of telescope to balance at many awkward angles.
 The largest ever built is our 140-foot (43-meter) dish telescope in Green Bank.

 In most modern radio telescopes, a digital computer drives the telescope on simpler tilt and turn axes .
 This is how we can fully-steer 17 millions pounds of the GBT all across the sky.